davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 ### Ca-in-olivine barometer

 Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer, which is based on the decreasing abundance of Ca in olivine with pressure.
-This barometer is explicitly calibrated for spinel peridotites but should be treated with caution based on poor resolution, high temperature dependence, vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].
+This barometer is calibrated for spinel peridotites but its accuracy is limited by poor resolution, high temperature dependence, vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].

 Within each sample, pressures are calculated separately for nearest-neighbor pyroxene and olivine measurements, and analytical errors are propagated through